Fat Transfer Surgery Offers Many Cosmetic Benefits

 What type of anesthesia is used during fat transfer?

-Fat transfer can be performed using local anesthesia.
+Fat transfer surgery can be performed using local anesthesia.
 However, depending on the extent of fat removal, general anesthesia may be used to ensure patient comfort.

 Will there be scars after my fat transfer?